tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

 3. Training result.

-   Image overlaid by fitted ellipses.
+   Image overlaid by the fitted ellipses.
 Trained ellipses are highlighted in the symbolic colors of their respective events.

 Assign Events
 *************